How important is my video?

 Why should I give you a new video?

 Getting selected for this festival is very difficult.
 If you submitted a video for a Satellite and were not one of the top 40, that means you did not beat out 80 to 100 comics.
-This means you probably won’t beat out the 500 comics who will be trying to get the 101 spots in The Main Event in Las Vegas.
+This means you probably won’t beat out the 500 comics who will be trying to get the 101 spots in The Main Event.
 Sending us a new video may help you increase your score and chances to make it to The Main Event.

 How many times can I give you a new video?